microsoft/InnerEye-DeepLearning/docs/self_supervised_models.md

 training and evaluation.
 For instance, a BYOL encoder can be learnt using a dataset that does not contain any target labels and embeddings can be evaluated throughout training on a separate dataset containing class labels.
-To enable this functionality, our SSLContainer takes two dataset names parameters: ``ssl_training_dataset_name`` to indicate which dataset to use for SSL training and ``classifier_dataset_name`` to indicate which dataset for the classification task used to monitor embeddings quality during training.
+To enable this functionality, our SSLContainer takes two dataset names parameters: ``ssl_training_dataset_name`` to indicate which dataset to use for SSL training and ``linear_head_dataset_name`` to indicate which dataset for the classification task used to monitor embeddings quality during training.

 ## Quick start guide